A founder-facing look at the best financial modeling software of 2026, and how the top platforms compare.

 Quick Overview

 Jirav provides integrated cash flow forecasting up to 60 months out.
-Automation eliminates manual spreadsheet work for investor packages and board reporting.
+Automation reduces manual spreadsheet work for investor packages and board reporting.

 Integrations include QuickBooks, NetSuite, Sage Intacct, ADP, and Paychex.
-Solid modeling capabilities for financial planning with pre-built reporting templates.
+Solid modeling capabilities with pre-built reporting templates.

 Best For